 If you’ve suffered a major car accident involving a drunk driver, then you may be considering a lawsuit to get compensation for your injuries.
 While many injured motorists choose to sue the drunk driver, in some states you may actually be able to serve the bar that served them too much alcohol.
 However, because proving the liability of an establishment can be difficult, and since these laws are very limited, it’s important you do your research before filing a case.

-Learn more about dram shop laws and why you may be able to sue a bar after you’ve been hit by a drunk driver with the help of a car accident attorney.
+Learn more about dram shop laws and why you may be able to sue a bar after you’ve been hit by a drunk driver with the help of a New Jersey car accident attorney.

 The Basics of Dram Shop Cases

 If a bar or restaurant has served a customer to the point of intoxication, and that customer then caused a drunk driving accident, then the bar or restaurant may be legally liable under what’s known as ‘dram shop’ laws.
 Dram shop laws apply to any establishment that serves alcohol, including liquor stores, restaurants, and bars.